mgalgs/mgalgs.github.io/_posts/2015-05-16-how-to-build-a-custom-linux-kernel-for-qemu-2015-edition.markdown

 In this tutorial, we'll be building a custom Linux kernel and userland to run on `qemu`.
-We'll start with something basic and easy, then we'll whittle it down until we're booting straight to an infinite loop of `nop` (ok, not quite that far).
+We'll start with something basic and easy, then we'll whittle it down until we're booting straight to an infinite loop of `nop`s (ok, not quite that far).
 The host and target will both be x86.

 # Preparation